kevin-chao-com/retail-sales-forecasting-demo/README.md

 - Sales growth accelerated noticeably after **February 2020**, suggesting a possible **remodeling or capacity increase inferred from the data**.
 - Forecasts indicate continued moderate growth through **2026**, with strong **December seasonality** each year.
 - Post-2020 model results provide a more accurate view of future performance than models trained on the full pre-2020 dataset.
-- The approach can be generalized to other retail datasets w
+- The approach can be generalized to other retail datasets.

 ---